Head to head

 Knolo wins

 No nodes, no IF blocks, no expressions.
-Plain-language configuration end-to-end.
+Plain-language configuration end to end.

 Knowledge that persists across runs